SoftwareAG/c8y-docs/content/change-logs/device-management/lwm2m-agent_10-20-350-0_feature-composite-observations.md

 ticket: DM-2936
 version: 10.20.350.0
 ---
-In the previous versions of LWM2M agent it was possible to cancel observations, but only by using the "reset" method.
-This version introduces possibility to use "GET with observe" cancellation method.
+Previously, the LWM2M agent could only cancel observations using the "reset" method.
+With this change, the LWM2M agent can now also use "GET with observe" method to cancel observations.